plentymarkets/plentyshop-pwa/README.md

 ### Starting the app

 1. Open the repository in your command line interface.
-2. Run `yarn` to install all dependencies.
+2. Run `yarn setup:unix` or `yarn setup:windows` to install all dependencies.
 3. Run `yarn dev` to start the development server.
 The app will be served with hot reload at [localhost:3000](http://localhost:3000/).

 ## Resources